 Gifts for shareholders

 Some firms have made a name for themselves in the AGM scene thanks to their popular shareholder gifts.
-Sought-after dividends in kind include free cable car rides (like those offered by VP bank), the box of chocolates from Lindt & Sprüngli, the free pajamas from Calida, the free watch from Swatch, the books from the NZZ Mediengruppe, and vouchers for spas and hotels.
+Sought-after dividends in kind include the box of chocolates from Lindt & Sprüngli, the free watch from Swatch, the books from the NZZ Mediengruppe, and vouchers.

 Unfortunately for bargain hunters, the majority of surveyed companies do not offer extra freebies on top of food and refreshments.

-But shareholders of companies like Allreal, APG SGA, BEKB, Cembra Money Bank, Coltene, Edisun Power, the Hypothekarbank Lenzburg, Komax, Schaffner and Swisscom can still expect some chocolates or other sweets.
+But shareholders of companies like Allreal, APG SGA, Cembra Money Bank, Edisun Power, the Hypothekarbank Lenzburg, Komax and the SNB can still expect some chocolates or other sweets.
 Emmi offer participants the chance to take home a selection of its products.
-Georg Fischer and the VP Bank give their shareholders regional products as dividends in kind.
-Mobilezone also offers a gift (a Mobilezone Monopoly game and a voucher).
-The SFS Group hosts a raffle in which participants can win small gifts.
-The TX Group gives AGM attendees a discount on its digital Finanz und Wirtschaft subscription.
+Georg Fischer also offer a gift to their shareholders.
+The TX Group gives AGM attendees a 50 discount on its digital Finanz und Wirtschaft subscription.
+Mobilezone makes a contribution to a charitable association instead of giving out gifts to its shareholders.

 Entertainment

 Most Swiss companies take their AGMs very seriously.
 But a few companies liven up the somewhat monotonous presentations with entertainment.
-This may include musical entertainment, which you can find at the AGMs of companies like the BEKB, Flughafen Zürich (the Zurich Airport Orchestra), Rieter, Sulzer, the TKB, and the VP Bank.
+This may include musical entertainment, which you can find at the AGMs of companies like the Flughafen Zürich (the Zurich Airport Orchestra), Rieter, Sulzer, the TKB, and the VP Bank.
 Some companies also offer special presentations, video presentations, and other shows which are not directly connected to the company’s business.
-For example, shareholders attending the NZZ Mediengruppe’s AGM can enjoy a talk on current themes given by the Neue Zürcher Zeitung’s editor in chief.

 Offers can change from year to year